Holiday Relapse Prevention Plan to Avoid Triggers

 If the holiday season becomes overwhelming, don’t hesitate to seek recovery help from a therapist, sponsor, or sober friend.
 Emergency helplines and crisis intervention services are just a phone call away.

-Successfully navigating the holiday season and avoiding common relapse triggers requires awareness, planning, and a strong support system.
+Avoiding common relapse triggers requires awareness, planning, and a strong support system.